Teach Dual Credit or at a Two-Year College

 Communication MA (36 hours) The Department of Communication offers the Master of Arts in Communication degree.
 This communication degree provides academic preparation for those pursuing professional careers in speech communication, teaching, and journalism, and will develop critical understanding of communication, aesthetics and cultural education.

-History MS (36 hours) The Master of Arts degree in history emphasizes instruction in the following areas: (1) European History; (2) United States History; and (3) World History.
+History MA (36 hours) The Master of Arts degree in history emphasizes instruction in the following areas: (1) European History; (2) United States History; and (3) World History.
 The non-thesis track is designed for students who wish to pursue elementary, secondary, or junior college teaching careers.

 - Financial Support is available to students in degree programs.